 Taking the pledge: The temperance movement in Britain

 From its foundations in the 1830s, the temperance movement offered its members a vision of individual and collective improvement if they abstained from alcohol.
-In this talk Dr David Beckingham of the School of Geography will illustrate how temperance groups were organised and investigate how they impacted national debates about drink control for the rest of the 19th century.
+Dr David Beckingham illustrates how temperance groups were organised and investigate how they impacted national debates about drink control for the rest of the 19th century.

 Get the latest updates

 Follow Manuscripts and Special Collections Exhibitions on twitter @mssLakeside to keep up to date with the latest exhibition news.